Paria Canyon Backpacking Guide

 Water Availability in Paria Canyon

-Luckily there are a couple of reliable freshwater springs that provide a source of clean drinking water.
+If the river is really silty, your best bet is going to be to fill up at the reliable freshwater springs that provide a source of drinking water.
 These are seeps where the water flows right out of the cracks in the sides of the canyon walls.
-Some people will drink straight from these springs, but since we had a SteriPen, we decided to zap it just to be safe.
+This water should also be filtered for safety, but the sediment won’t be an issue.

 Fresh water springs in Paria Canyon for water refill

-Many of the springs are easy to miss, so it’s important to be on the close look out.
+Many of the springs are easy to miss, so it’s important to be on the close lookout.
 Lush vegetation growing out of the canyon walls is a sign that a spring might be present.

 • Mile 12 – Big Springs – on the right side of the river across from a large campsite